Elastic curves and phase transitions: Introduction

 where $l$ is the fixed distance of the endpoints.
 The last equality follows since $\int_0^L\cos\vartheta ds$ is nothing but the difference of the $x$-coordinates at the endpoints.
 The above expression indicates that $\mathcal{E}_\varepsilon$ can be regarded as a one-dimensional phase transition energy with the periodic potential $W(\theta)=1-\cos\theta$ ($=2\sin^2(\theta/2)$).
 All the stable phases $\theta\in2\pi\mathbb{Z}$ correspond to the rightward tangent vector.

 By using this observation, we obtain the first order expansion of the energy minimum as $\varepsilon\to0$ (Lemma \ref{lemasymptitoticmodified}), which is essentially similar to the phase transition problem.
-Of course, there are some differences between our elastic problem and the original phase transition problems; the integration interval $[0,L]$ is not fixed, and the number of constraints (due to the clamped boundary condition) are greater than the above volume constraint.
+Of course, there are some differences between our elastic problem and the original phase transition problem; the integration interval $[0,L]$ is not fixed, and there are a greater number of constraints due to the clamped boundary condition, namely,

+than the above volume constraint.
 However, our result reveals that the differences do not affect the expansion up to the first order (but would do from the next order).
-The expansion is obtained by standard steps in the calculus of variations, in particular, in the phase transition theory; we first obtain a lower bound of the energy, and then construct a suitable sequence of test curves that ensures the optimality of the lower bound.
-We mention that the construction of test curves relies on the assumption that the lengths of curves are unconstrained.
+The expansion is proved by standard steps in the calculus of variations, in particular, in the phase transition theory; we first obtain a lower bound of the energy, and then construct a suitable sequence of test curves that ensures the optimality of the lower bound.
+In our construction of test curves, we use the fact that the lengths of curves are unconstrained.

 Then we show that the first order expansion is enough sharp to reveal the precise convergence of minimizers as $\varepsilon\to0$.
-In particular, near the endpoints, the rescaled tangential angles smoothly converge to a part of transition layer, i.e., a solution to $|\partial_s\vartheta|^2=1-\cos\vartheta$ (Figure~\ref{figtransitionlayer3}).
+In particular, near the endpoints, the rescaled tangential angles smoothly converge to a part of transition layer (Figure~\ref{figtransitionlayer3}), i.e., a solution to the transition layer equation

 The curve corresponding to the transition layer has one loop, and is nothing but the borderline elastica (Figure~\ref{figelasticae_sol} (iii)).
 Thus we give a new interpretation of this typical elastica in view of the phase transition theory.
-In our proof, the rescaled convergence is first justified in a weak sense, and then the regularity of convergence is improved by using the fact that any rescaled minimizer satisfies the rescaled elastica equation.
-To show that the rescaled convergent limit must satisfy the transition layer equation, we essentially use the first order expansion.
+In our proof, the rescaled convergence is first justified in a weak sense, and then the regularity of convergence is improved by using the fact that any rescaled minimizer satisfies the rescaled elastica equation, that is, (\ref{eqnelasticalambda}) with $\lambda=1$.
+Although the scaling law is enough just for ensuring convergence of rescaled solutions, the prefactor of the first order expansion plays a key role in the proof that the convergent limit must satisfy not only the rescaled elastica equation but also the transition layer equation (\ref{eqntransitionlayer}).
 Our proof is based on the one-dimensionality in the sense that we use a one-dimensional partition of the domain of curves.
+This type of convergence result seems to be new even for the phase transition model.

 We note that our study is also essentially related to the concept of $\Gamma$-convergence although this paper includes no explicit statement.
 One may obtain a more general $\Gamma$-convergence result such that the function space of the limits of the tangential angles contains general $2\pi\mathbb{Z}$-valued $BV$-functions, but we do not state it in this paper to avoid digressing from our main subject.